 MSDs are among the leading causes of missed work days due to injury.
 According to the Bureau of Labor Statistics, over 270,000 cases of injuries or illnesses involving MSDs occurred in 2018 in the private sector.
 Ergonomics can prevent the development of WMSDs.
 Ergonomics is very effective at decreasing one’s risk for developing MSDs.

 What is Ergonomics?

 Ergonomics is the science of designing and modifying the workplace to fit the worker while keeping the capabilities and limitations of the worker in mind.
 The word ergonomics comes from the Greek word “ergos”, which means work, and “nomos” meaning law.
 Polish scientist Wojciech Jatrezebowski introduced ergonomics in the seventeenth century.
 It did not become popularized until the manufacturing age of World War II.
 Since then, numerous studies have been conducted regarding the effectiveness of ergonomics in the workplace.
-Utilizing ergonomic principles in the workplace poses great benefits to both employees and employers.
+Utilizing ergonomic principles in the workplace greatly benefits both employees and employers.

 The Benefits of Ergonomics to Employees and Employers

 More Comfortable Working Conditions

 Implementing ergonomic principles, like swapping standard equipment for more ergonomically minded equipment, can increase comfort for employees.
 Some working environments force workers to use awkward postures to complete a task which puts stress on the workers; musculoskeletal system.

 Decreased Risk for Work-Related MSDs

 Ergonomics effectively decreases one’s risk for WMSDs because it eliminates or limits the amount of repetitive motion in a task and creates a more effective work environment.
 A task is considered highly repetitive if the cycle time is thirty seconds or less.
 An effective ergonomics process will reduce excessive or unnecessary movements, decreasing the risk of repetitive strain injuries.